SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-3-1-simple-conditions/comparing-numbers/comparing-numbers.md

 * Operator `==` \(equals\)
 * Operator `!=` \(different from\)

-When compared, the result is a boolean value **true** or **false**, depending on whether the result of the comparison is true or false.
+When compared, the result is a Boolean value **true** or **false**, depending on whether the result of the comparison is true or false.

 ## Examples for Comparing Numbers